codecowboydotio/codecowboy/content/development/mcp_with_anthropic.md

 /route/ - Return **ALL** records
 /route/{id} - Return a specific record

+## All records
-All reorcds looks like this:
+All records looks like this:

 ```Json
 [